obDann/TEQApp/teamOverview/code_review/README.md

 * There are variables that are not clear, for example empty_fields should be code and all the variable (var1, var2.. etc) should be code variable instead.
     * Not clean code, properly need to reformat the layout of your code.
 ### Riaz to Susan
-beautiful_uploader:
+* beautiful_uploader:
-Code is well organized and clear
+    * Code is well organized and clear

-Not sure if the class is getting "too long" but it is justified regardless
+    * Not sure if the class is getting "too long" but it is justified regardless

-Dispensables; Duplicate Code
+* Dispensables; Duplicate Code
-	-all methods start with the same few lines of code, this can be separated -this means if this part of the code has to be changed, it only has to be changed once
+    * all methods start with the same few lines of code, this can be separated
+    * this means if this part of the code has to be changed, it only has to be changed once

-Symbolic Constant
+* Symbolic Constant
-	-the magic number 2 used for indexing should be replaced with a symbolic constant -this would also help remove the need for comments relating to it
+    * the magic number 2 used for indexing should be replaced with a symbolic constant
+    * this would also help remove the need for comments relating to it

 ### Susan to David
+* In client_db_functions, it would be better to call execute_query from database_methods and return cur to get rid of all of the redundant code
+* Add more error messages when the user enters bad input for account creation
+* Fix creating another account with the same username saying "success" but nothing actually happens

 ### David to Dann